 Cats will often catch and kill rats.
 They are a natural predator!
 The scent that remains when they rub themselves against objects will deter rats.
 Similarly, the smell of cat urine in the garden will put rats off.
 The scent signals danger and creates a stress response.

 Rats can be determined, especially when there are places to hide from predators, but pet cats are an excellent deterrent in more ways than one.

 Ammonia probably reminds rats of cat urine.
 That means they are unlikely to stay around when they can detect it in the air.
 The best way to use it as a repellent is to spritz around cleaning products that contain ammonia.

 The caustic aroma is unpleasant to humans, so it is powerful enough to scare away rats even when heavily diluted.

 Start by mixing it with at least 50% water.
 Then pour into a spray bottle and dispense to the areas you suspect to have a rat problem.

-Owls are a natural predator to a rat, which means that rats are frightened by the bird’s distinctive smell.
+Owls are a natural predators of a rat, which means that rats are frightened by the bird’s distinctive smell.

 It may be undetectable to us, but the residual aroma on owl feathers is often enough to put them off.
 All you need to do is source some owl feathers!
 Sure, it won’t be easy for most people, but you can get them.

 If you can gather them regularly, place owl feathers into rat burrows and other places you think rats might be hiding.
 The threat of a predator is often enough to clear them in the short term, at least.

 Frequently Asked Questions